 Click here for information about internal usage.

-1. I have used a similar blend from another EO company and it puts me right to sleep when put on feet.
+1. Ancient Shield puts me right to sleep when put on feet.
 I've also found it very effective topically for areas of pain. - Karen

 Safety (per Tisserand/Young):